SheepTester/longer-tweets/_posts/ugwa-alt-schedules.md

 When identifying the type of periods, the parser also had to consider the word `turkey` as an alias for lunch, and similarly `development` was made a keyword for a no-school day.
 Using `assembly` as a search string didn’t work for `assemblies`, so I made it look for `assembl` instead.
 However, using `holiday` to detect holidays became problematic when two innocent events named “Freshman Parents’ Holiday Social” and “Staff Holiday Luncheon” appeared, so for now it only uses events to declare a no-school day when the calendar event’s description is empty.
 Also, there was a day with an extended lunch, but the event summary only included `lunch` without `extended`, so I made it detect that.

 During CAASPP testing week, they listed periods that took place during other periods; how I made the parser deal with it is beyond the scope of this article (because I don’t remember how).
+Also, the parser had to compensate for the school misspelling lunch as `unch`.

 The most recent change I made at the time of writing is when a newline unexpectedly appeared before the time range parentheses, which broke UGWA; the parser simply finds and removes those newlines.